Fadi002/de4py/README.md

 ## Contributions
 All contributions are welcomed.

+## Social media links
+At this moment we have discord only https://discord.gg/tytfp9XwTZ

 ## Disclaimer
 This tool are for educational purposes only, never try deobfuscating someone's software without permission, ALL developers and contributors are not responsible for any kind of misuse.